bewt85/mayfly/README.md

     - [ play nicely with existing haproxy config ]
   - backend\_registrar
     - should register just the service name, not service\_name.service
+- When / why are the registrars falling over?
 - Given some etcd config
   - Check that the backends are inplace for the frontends
   - Start the required containers